CSW (CSW)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-CSW’s five-year average ROIC was 14.3%, beating other industrials companies by a wide margin.
-This illustrates its management team’s ability to invest in attractive growth opportunities and produce tangible results for shareholders.
+CSW’s five-year average ROIC was 14%, higher than most industrials businesses.
+This illustrates its management team’s ability to invest in profitable growth opportunities and generate value for shareholders.

 11. Balance Sheet Assessment